 What compromises are made to accommodate downsizing to a smaller home?

-The most common compromises made by homeowners include reducing square footage in multiple rooms or eliminating single purpose rooms.
+The most common compromises made by homeowners when downsizing to a smaller home includes reducing square footage.
+This can be done in multiple rooms or by eliminating single purpose rooms.
 The one room that is almost unanimously protected from reduction is the kitchen.
 This room has become the place of family gathering over the years, so it is wise to make this room as big as the design allows.
 Another room is the master bedroom; however, this space is more likely to be reduced if the kitchen is in play.

 The best way to achieve a functional small house is to design it with an open floor plan layout.
 This design technique minimizes the use of interior walls where that are not needed.
 This gives a sense of space to the home making it feel larger than what it really is.
 Adding depth to ceilings via vaults and trays also adds to this openness.

 Given the cost of energy and maintenance with owning a home, it has become clear to many homeowners.
 American homeowners know they have to cut their expenses where ever they can.
 This mindset has lead to what is definitely a trend in downsizing to a smaller home design.
 The question that remains is whether or not 2,400 square feet will remain the new small.
 Or, will more homeowners bring the small house trend even lower seeking to reduce cost.
 What size home do you think is enough for you and your family?